-EDUC 3365 K-12 TEKS Curriculum and Exam Preparation
+EDUC 3365 EC-12 Content Knowledge & Skills with Certification Exam Preparation

-A laboratory course designed to acquaint prospective teachers with the scope and sequence of Texas Essential Knowledge and Skills (TEKS) curriculum in their respective specialization subject areas.
-Students correlate TEKS to TAKS (Texas Assessment of Knowledge and Skills) and to competencies in the state subject certification tests.
-Students compare, contrast, and apply motivation and learning theories to practical teaching situations.
+Prospective teachers will understand the scope and sequence of Texas Essential Knowledge and Skills (TEKS) curriculum in their respective specialization subject areas.
+Students correlate TEKS to STAAR (State of Texas Assessments of Academic Readiness) and to standards in the state subject certification tests as well as the Texas College and Career Readiness Standards.
 Students plan lessons, prepare materials, demonstrate methods, determine assessment techniques, and strategize modifications that support and enrich state mandated curriculum.
-Requires time-intensive projects as well as 25 hours of field based experience.
+Six hours of TEXES certification test preparation is provided.

-Co-requisite: EDUC 3303 Offered: Fall/Spring
+Prerequisite: Admission to Educator Preparation Program Offered: Fall/Spring